 Instructions

 - In a small saucepan, heat the milk and butter over low heat just until the butter is melted.
 Alternately, warm in the microwave for about 45 seconds.
 Remove from the heat and add the 1/4 cup water.
-Set aside until cooled to just warm (120 to 130°F if using instant yeast or about 110F if using active dry yeast), about 1 minute.
+Set aside until cooled to just lukewarm (about 120°F) if using instant yeast or about 105F if using active dry yeast.
+(Add Active Dry yeast, if using, to the milk mixture once cooled to 105F and let stand a few minutes).
 Stir in the vanilla extract.

 - Add the milk mixture to the flour mixture (along with the proofed active dry yeast, if using) and, using a rubber spatula or the paddle attachment, mix until the dry ingredients are evenly moistened.
 With the mixer on low speed, add the eggs, one at a time, mixing just until incorporated after each addition.
 Stop the mixer and add the remaining 1/2 cup flour.